Brightbill

 Brightbill is the americanised spelling of the Swiss German surname, Brechbühl or the variant Brächtbühl (see Brechbill).
-The Brightbill family name was found in the USA, the UK, and Canada between 1840 and 1920.
-The most Brightbill families were found in the USA in 1880.
+The Brightbill family name was found in the US, the UK, and Canada between 1840 and 1920.
+The most Brightbill families were found in the US in 1880.
 In 1891 there were 5 Brightbill families living in London.
 This was about 63% of all the recorded Brightbill's in the UK.
 London had the highest population of Brightbill families in 1891.

 Notable uses of the name

 Notable people with the surname include: